tompave/fun_with_flags/README.md

 true
 ```

 Actor identifiers must be globally unique binaries.
-A common technique to support multiple kinds of actors is to namespace the IDs:
+Since supporting multiple kinds of actors is a common requirement, all the examples use the common technique of namespacing the IDs:

 ```elixir
 defimpl FunWithFlags.Actor, for: MyApp.User do